Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Applications

 \subsubsection{Author-Centric}

-Author-centric content creation treats personalization as a requirement of authorship rather than an optimization objective, arising in scenarios where users expect generated documents to consistently reflect their individual writing style, habitual phrasing, and subjective preferences.
-This need is especially prominent in real-world content creation tasks such as creative writing, professional documentation, and brand communication, where users evaluate quality at the artifact level and value stylistic continuity across independent outputs.
-Accordingly, personalization in this setting is defined by the ability of an agent to act as a stable authorial proxy, producing standalone texts that remain aligned with long-term user identity rather than momentary interaction context \citep{xu2025personalized, zhang2024personalization, li2025survey}.
-This application perspective is reflected in deployed systems such as Adobe Firefly, which adapts creative content generation to a user’s assets and historical editing patterns \citep{adobe_firefly_2025}, Jasper Brand Voice, which operationalizes author-centric alignment for consistent brand and personal voice reproduction \citep{jasper_brand_voice_2025}, and Notion AI, which generates documents conditioned on persistent workspace context and prior authorial conventions \citep{notion_ai_2025}.
-Existing research further supports this paradigm by demonstrating that stable preference representations and document-level alignment are central to effective personalized content creation beyond conversational settings \citep{dey2025gravity, bu2025personalized, maram2025iterative, salemi2025reasoning, song2026styles+, ueda2025prefine}.
+Author-centric content creation treats personalization as a requirement of authorship, where users expect generated documents to reflect their writing style, habitual phrasing, and long-term preferences across independent outputs \citep{xu2025personalized,zhang2024personalization,li2025survey}.
+This setting is particularly important in creative writing, professional documentation, and brand communication, where quality is judged at the artifact level rather than through dialogue.
+Deployed systems such as Adobe Firefly reflect this paradigm by adapting generation to persistent user assets, prior documents, or stylistic conventions \citep{adobe_firefly,jasper_brand_voice,notion_ai}.
+Correspondingly, recent research highlights stable preference representations and document-level alignment as central ingredients for effective authorial personalization \citep{dey2025gravity,bu2025personalized,salemi2025reasoning,ueda2025prefine}.